obchap/incrementor/README.md

 # incrementor

-Increment numeric and alpha numeric values
+Increment numeric and alpha numeric values by a given value